Chine House Veterinary Hospital is one of only a small number of practices that offers specialist veterinary care for multiple species.

 Diploma level exotics care

-Chine House Veterinary Hospital is one of only a small number of practices that still offers a true multi-species level of care.
-Our vets mostly undertake work in one or two areas of the practice, but between the team we are able to offer veterinary care for equines, small animals, farm animals and exotic pet species.
+Chine House Veterinary Hospital offers specialist care for equine, small animal and exotic species.
+Our vets mostly undertake work in one or two areas of the practice, but between the team we are able to offer veterinary care for equines, small animals and exotic pet species.

 We employ a team of 12 equine veterinary surgeons.
 We aim to offer a full equine service, and can provide everything from vaccination and dental work through to a comprehensive stud service and specialist level equine surgery in our purpose-built hospital.
 We are constantly striving to improve our facilities and equipment to offer you the very best 24 hour equine care.